 Trey Pearson was a popular Christian music artist when he came out.
 In this video he is interviewed by The View:

 Melissa “Malky” Weisz grew up in a New York Hasidic family.
-She married according to her tradition, but could not continue that path.
-She ultimately accepted her sexual identity as a gay woman.
+She talks about coming to terms with the reality of being a gay woman.

 Clay Cane has written a compelling memoir, Live Through This: Surviving the Intersections of Sexuality, God, and Race.
 An article from Vibe states, “The book is compiled of 27 separate essays dealing with Clay’s experience coming into his own as a young gay man of color growing up with limited resources in Washington state and Philadelphia.
 In efforts to highlight some of his most life altering vignettes, he divides the book up into one-word sections—Sexuality, Love, Race, God, Intersections—that target different facets of his existence and form part of his story.
 But this isn’t just a story about Cane.
 Within the collection of stories, he interpolates all types of issues that affect the LGBT community and marginalized communities as a whole.”

 Watch this video clip of Clay discussing his book: